thoughtspot/thoughtspot.github.io/_data-connect/setup/ETL.md

 ## Where to go next

 -   **[Before using ThoughtSpot Data Connect]({{ site.baseurl }}/data-connect/setup/before-using-data-connect.html)**
 There are a few prerequisites before using ThoughtSpot Data Connect.
-You need to have ThoughtSpot enable the connection to Informatica, and enter the data connection credentials.
+You must enable the connection beteween ThoughtSpot and Informatica, and enter the data connection credentials.
 -   **[Set up ThoughtSpot Data Connect]({{ site.baseurl }}/data-connect/setup/settingup-etl.html)**
 The ThoughtSpot team will assist you in the initial setup and configuration of ThoughtSpot Data Connect.
-You will need to provide the credentials for logging in to the various data sources you want to connect to.
+You must provide the credentials for logging in to the various data sources you want to connect to.
 -   **[Add a new data source]({{ site.baseurl }}/data-connect/setup/adding-data-source.html)**
 Now that you've enabled ThoughtSpot Data Connect, you will be able to add a new data source.
 Data sources are the source systems from which you want to import data and schedule repeat data loads.
 -   **[Data sources management]({{ site.baseurl }}/data-connect/setup/data-sources-management.html)**